The Ponderings of Yaj Ekim

 What would it have been like to only know a tiny slice of this garden world?

-To have lived among a small group in a desert, an island, a forest, a valley, a prairie, a mountain.
+To have lived among a small group in forest, a valley, a prairie, a mountain, an island, a desert.

 Communicating orally using a unique language spawned by the given geography.